fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 1. **The data formatting problem**: where the data is never formatted in the right way.
 How often are we not transforming our data structure to fit our environment?
-We would get rid of this glue code once and for all.
+We would like to get rid of this glue code once and for all.
 2. **The code sharing problem**: Code between back-end and front-end almost never gets shared because the data structures are quite different.
 For rendering we often need different structure than for our domain logic.